We explore potentially life-saving advanced driver assistance system technology.

 ADAS Systems Continue to Evolve

-Original equipment manufacturers (OEMs) have sought to build their own ADASs and incorporate them into autonomous technology; however, some have made a strategic shift away from developing their own AV technology.
-Recently, a large American automobile company discontinued its investment into autonomous research to concentrate on further developing ADAS, reasoning that commercialisation of autonomous vehicles is further away than originally projected and that it would be able to purchase AV technology developed by third parties.
-In our view, this is the crux of the investment opportunity as more players compete to develop active ADAS and integrate them into autonomous technology.
+Original equipment manufacturers (OEMs) have sought to build their own ADASs and incorporate them in autonomous technology; however, some have made a strategic shift away from developing their own AV technology.
+Recently, a large American automobile company discontinued its investment in autonomous research to concentrate on further developing ADASs, reasoning that commercialization of autonomous vehicles is further away than originally projected and that it would be able to purchase AV technology developed by third parties.
+In our view, this is the crux of the investment opportunity as more players compete to develop active ADASs and integrate them into autonomous technology.
 The expected proliferation of such companies will also allow for more specialty to solve complex problems.